Webhook Notifications#

 --webhook-endpoint [webhook-endpoint]

-When creating a notification, you can specify a filter for project, branch and pipeline names.
+When creating a notification, you can specify filters for project, branch, and pipeline names.

 $ sem create notifications example \